The 25-year-old has agreed a long-term contract at Villa Park and his move is subject to international clearance.

 "I want to play, I want to win." 👌— Aston Villa (@AVFCOfficial) September 19, 2020

 Watch the first interview with Bertrand Traoré on VillaTV or the Villa app now! 🟣#TraoréAnnounced

-"I played with JT at Chelsea, I spoke to him," he said
+"I played with JT at Chelsea, I spoke to him," he told Villa TV

 “I spoke to Nakamba, I talked to him a little bit about the club.
 Many things made me take the decision to come here.
 I'm happy."

-He scored 33 goals in 126 appearances for last season's UEFA Champions League semi-finalist but insists he always wanted another crack at England's top flight.
+He scored 33 goals in 126 appearances for last season's Champions League semi-finalists but insists he always wanted another crack at England's top flight.

 "I always wanted to come back to the Premier League," he added.
 "I had to follow my own way as well and gain some more experience.